barnardb/devaut/README.md

 so that you can keep on working while the build is running.

 The current branch is pushed by default, or you can specify the commit-ish (branch, commit, HEAD, …) to use.

+The first step is a check to make sure you have a fast-forward commit.
+To ensure we have the current remote state, this is preceeded by a call to `git fetch` unless disabled with the `--no-fetch` flag.

 Each commit is validated and pushed individually, or you can `push --all-at-once`.